secondmind-labs/trieste/docs/tutorials.rst

 Run the tutorials interactively
 -------------------------------

-The above tutorials are built from Jupytext notebooks in the notebooks directory of the repository, which can also be run interactively.
+The above tutorials are built from Jupytext notebooks in the notebooks directory of the repository.
+These notebooks can also be run interactively.
 To do so, install the library from sources, along with additional notebook dependencies with (in the repository root)

 .. code::